 - Documentation and communication of team progress in conjunction with work on Equity Improvement Cycles with support from RIDES Fellows

-- Closing day program (in May, date to be announced): Cohort members have an opportunity to return to campus or participate virtually to reflect on and/or share their learning from their equity improvement cycles.
+- Closing day program (April): Cohort members have an opportunity to return to campus or participate virtually to reflect on and/or share their learning from their equity improvement cycles.

 - Utilize tools, processes, and assessments to help teams gain a deeper understanding of how equitable practice can work in individual school communities